 - Interest rate.
 Check whether the interest rate is fixed or variable and whether it’s competitive.

 - Minimum and maximum loan amounts.
-All lenders will set a minimum that you can borrow and the majority will have a maximum – these usually vary between RM5,000 and RM100,000.
+All lenders will set a minimum that you can borrow and the majority will have a maximum – these usually vary between PHP30,000 and PHP100,000.
 While you may not be eligible for either it’s important to check that the amount you need falls between the two.

 - Fees and charges.
-You can be charged fees with unsecured loans, so check what these are before you apply.
+You can be charged upfront and ongoing fees with unsecured loans, so check what these are before you apply.
 You can look at the effective interest rate to see an overall cost of the loan which includes these fees.